 Sheepskin rug may be machine washed, too.
 However, this should be done only on a delicate setting and with lukewarm or cool water.

 Once clean, the rug may be dried on a line or flat.
 The rug should not be exposed to hot air or direct sunlight in order to dry.
 Drying the sheepskin in a dry machine or direct sunlight can cause the leather to harden or to shrink, damaging it.
 To correctly dry the sheepskin rug laid it flat in a dry and shady spot.

-While the rug is still dump, stretch it t
+While the rug is still dumped, stretch it t

 o its original shape.
 For better results, one may use a wire-brush to fluff-up the `fibers.
 The leather underneath the rug may need massaging so as to regain softness.

-These contemporary area rugs are huge investment to your home.
-However, with correct care, washing and storage, this natural product can be enjoyed for very many decades.
+These contemporary area rugs are a huge investment to your home.
+However, with correct care, clean sheepskin rug washing and storage, this natural product can be enjoyed for very many decades.